 What is Electric Muscle Stimulation?

 Electric Muscle Stimulation Training or EMS is a training method where electric current is sent through your muscles and contracts them.
-In addition you will also perform exercises, but it can also be done without.
+In addition you will perform exercises, but it can also be done without.

 Usually you have to wear a special type of vest or body suit connected to an EMS machine or device.
 You will be sprayed with water, so the electric current is transmitted to your muscles.